 Alkermes Pathways Award

 2021 – Trainee Professional Development Award, Society for Neuroscience

 Join the Team

 Assistant Professor, Neuroscience

-We are actively recruiting postdocs, graduate students, and research assistants.
+We are actively recruiting postdocs and graduate students.
 If interested, please send a brief description of your research experience and goals, a CV, and contact information for at least 2 references to email@example.com.
 Graduate students interested in rotation projects are encouraged to get in touch via email.